 Certain countries require exporting facilities to meet very specific additional requirements for the way in which meat and poultry products are produced.
 Only facilities and products which meet those specific requirements are eligible to export products to that country.
 These requirements are met through an Export Verification (EV) Program or a Less Than 30 Months of Age Verification Quality System Assessment Program (QSA LT-30), called EV/QSA programs.
 Instructions related to these programs can be found in FSIS Directive 38-14, dated August 13, 2014.
-Export Verification training is available on the FSIS website at https://www.fsis.usda.gov/wps/portal/fsis/topics/inspection/workforce-training/regional-on-site-training/export-verification.
+Export Verification training is available on the FSIS website at Inspection & Technical Training | Food Safety and Inspection Service (usda.gov).
 FSIS employees must complete the Export Verification course in AgLearn.